FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/Env_variables_and_specific_parms.md

     "linkTitle": "Environment variables",
     "weight": "230"
-}This topic describes the environment variables and the specific parameters used in Transfer CFT{{< TransferCFT/componentshortname  >}} Windows.
+}This topic describes the environment variables and the specific parameters used in {{< TransferCFT/axwayvariablesComponentShortName  >}} Windows.
 The ‘\*’ character indicates that all networks are concerned.

 - Terms annotated with (ve) are symbolic variables.
 - In this list , the character ‘\*’ indicates all networks, meaning that the key word must be set in the CFTNET.CONF file for a given